rudiv/Achieve.Aspire/README.md

 0.1.0 - Minimal to support the addition of Managed Identities as well as the Custom ID support.
 0.2.0 - Added Bicep generator for the creation of more complex resources.
 Added Cosmos DB and Role Assignment support.
 0.2.X - More resources (see above).
+Tidy up/unify the APIs a little.
 0.3.0 - Add a tool to complement `azd` so that the below is not required.
 0.4.0 - Use above tool to also allow full customisation of the generated Bicep templates, down to the Container App Environment.
 X.X.X - ???